SiteAlert/sitealert-wordpress-plugin/readme.txt

 **File Editor**
 Checks if your site has disabled the file editor.

-Once installed, there will be a new **Health Check** page added to the Tools menu.

 = Make Suggestions Or Contribute =
 My WordPress Health Check is on [GitHub](https://github.com/fpcorso/wordpress-health-check)!